usnistgov/ElectionResultsReporting/index.md

 Approval by a political party (e.g., as the candidate that the party elects to field in a particular contest and/or as the candidate that should receive straight party votes).
 See also: affiliation.
 Note: In some states, more than one party may endorse a contest selection.

 **General election:**
 Election in which the candidates for contests and offices have generally been chosen during a primary election.
-Note: In presidential systems, the term refers to a regularly scheduled election where the president, and either �a class� of or all members of the national legislature are elected at the same time.
+Note: In presidential systems, the term refers to a regularly scheduled election where the president, and either a class of or all members of the national legislature are elected at the same time.
 A general election day may also include elections for local officials.

 **In-person voting:**
 Voting that occurs at a polling place under the supervision of poll workers on election day.
 See also: early voting.
 Syn: polling place voting.